maorshriki/Sportbol_Website/README.md

         4. run - npm run data:import (this will load all the data into the data base)
         5. run - npm run dev (in order to run the app)
-        6. For security reasons, in order to change the admin user, enter the database and edit the field (role = admin) in the user object, as attached in the following image.
+        6. For security reasons, in order to enter the admin user, enter the database and edit the field (role = admin) in the user object, as attached in the following image.
         In order to enter the database (mongodb atlas),